 Finally, substitute x = 6 into equation two and solve for y.

 That is everything you need to know about simultaneous equations for GCSE maths.
 Make sure you practice both the elimination and substitution methods once you have read through the information above a few times.
+You can find plenty of practice simultaneous questions questions on our worksheet page.
 It is only by doing lots of questions yourself that you will properly learn and understand the topic.
 Follow the links below to try some past paper questions as well.
 Let us know if you have any questions as you continue revising.
 You can contact us directly through our website to ask any questions or book an expert maths tutor for a personalised lesson.